 Listening Time — 23:08

 Juvenile arthritis affects nearly 300,000 children in the United States.
-It's not a disease in itself, but rather an umbrella term used to describe the many autoimmune and inflammatory conditions or pediatric inflammatory diseases that can develop in children under the age of 16.
-It's a lifelong condition, but typically it's manageable when appropriate measures are taken to mitigate and alleviate its painful and potentially limiting manifestations.
+It's not a disease in itself.
+It's an umbrella term that describes the many conditions that can develop in children 16 and under.
+Juvenile arthritis is a lifelong autoimmune and inflammatory condition.
+It usually is manageable.
+But it takes effort to reduce and relieve its painful and often limiting effects.